Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Spectra Estimation of Graphs in .

-Because it will be useful later in comparing different regions in the complex plane for $G\in\mathbb{G}^n$ we denote and call this the \textit{$i$th Gershgorin-type region} of $G$.
-Similarly, we call the union of these $n$ sets, given in theorem \ref{theorem2} as $\mathcal{BW}_\Gamma(G)$, to be the \textit{Gershgorin-type region} of the graph $G$.
+Because it will be useful later in comparing different regions in the complex plane, for $G\in\mathbb{G}^n$ we denote and call this the \textit{$i$th Gershgorin-type region} of $G$.
+Similarly, we call the union $\mathcal{BW}_\Gamma(G)$ of these $n$ sets the \textit{Gershgorin-type region} of the graph $G$.

 As an illustration of theorem \ref{theorem2} consider the following example.
 Let $\mathcal{G}\in\mathbb{G}$ be the graph with adjacency matrix